How to Create Queries Using Microsoft Access 2003

 - Click on new.

 - Select the design view method, though you can create queries using simple query wizard, crosstab query wizard, find duplicates and find unmatched query wizard.
 Then click okay to proceed.

-- On the show table dialog box, select the tables, queries, or both option to define what you want to use to make your query.
+- On the show table dialogue box, select the tables, queries, or both option to define what you want to use to make your query.
 For instance, if you want to use a table to make a query, select the table name and click on add, then click on close.

 Creating Queries in Access 2003

 Creating Queries in Access Database Program

-- The select query dialog box appears.
+- The select query dialogue box appears.
 Now, here there are two ways of coming up with a query, you can add the fields you want by double-clicking on them, or you can create a query with all the fields.
 The easiest way to add all the fields is to double click on the blue area to select all of them, then dragging and dropping them on where it is written 'field'.

 - After dragging the fields you want, click on query menu and click on run.
 This option allows you to display what you wanted to see from your database.

 - To revert to design view of your query, simply go to view and select design view.
 In the design view, you can modify the query the way you want.

 To save your query, you can use the options file save as and then give the query a name, or click on close and the computer will prompt you to save your query.

 Defining the Source of Your Query Data